MozillaTN/mozillatn.github.io/about.md

----
-title: About MozillaTN
-permalink: about/mozillatn
-author: mozillatn
----

-{% include about.html %}

 Mozilla Tamilnadu is a volunteer community functioning under Mozilla India.

 We believe in keeping the power of web in people's hands.
 We envision a world where web is free* and fair.